Read articles from the Gazette.

 Procedural changes in the NRF mean that applications for financial support for Masters and Doctoral students through the Chair for 2021 need to be finalised by the end of July 2020.
-Students who are planning to apply are advised to get their initial applications in to the Archive and Public Culture research administration (email address below) as soon as possible, ideally before the end of June 2020 and not later than 9 July 2020.
+Students who are planning to apply are advised to get their initial applications in to the Archive and Public Culture research administration (email address below) as soon as possible, not later than 14 July 2020.

 The beginning of 2020 Dr Ettore Morelli joined the APC as Postdoctoral Fellow funded by the National Research Fund.
 Ettore received his PhD in History from the School of Oriental and African Studies, University of London, in 2019.
 His thesis explored the political history of the southern Highveld between c.1500 and c.1800.
 Ettore published his first article in the Journal of African History in 2019.
 Ettore works on politics, philosophy, social hierarchy, exploitation, warfare, trade, ritual, and religion of the African communities that lived between the Drakensberg mountains and the modern border with Botswana, in the times before European colonialism.